Books Bans, School Boards, and Burnout: An Interview with Shivi Mehta

 …Yeah.
 It’s just the absurdly present fetishization of people who aren’t who aren’t cis or straight.
 That’s just what it is.

-And sitting there and hearing that, and knowing that I’m not here because my teacher indoctrinated me and told me to do so… I’m here because I want to be here.
+Sitting there and hearing that, and knowing that I’m not here because my teacher indoctrinated me and told me to do so… I’m here because I want to be here.
 I’m here because I chose to speak up, I chose to speak out.
-I’m not here for someone else… I’m here because I want to be here and I want to contribute to a movement and I want to stand up for what I believe in.
+I’m not here for someone else… I’m here because I want to be here and contribute to a movement and stand up for what I believe in.

 …I think a lot of new organizers especially believe that if they stop or take a break, this movement will die.
 That mentality is incredibly common.
 I faced it, a lot of my friends faced it, and it takes time to think about, “No, I should probably take a break because I’m burnt out.
 I can’t contribute anything to this movement if I am burnt out,” and it takes time to realize that.